Vehsamrak/backend-refactoring-challenge/README.md

 * Services configuration moved inside bundle.
 * Scrutinizer code quality inspection integrated.
 * Swagger API documentation declared.
+* Job search functionality in "GET /job" with limit and offset.

 ## Could be done in the future
 * Implementation of all CRUD methods for Job, JobCategory and Zipcode.